 I am Rafaele, a brazilian Dutch-based music composer and musician who reimagines music through my art projects and self-made technologies.
 Expanding my foundation in cello and composition, I developed Knurl: an electroacoustic instrument merging technology, electronic music, and creative programming.

-Improvisation is central to my creative process, allowing me to merge my cognitive skills in music composition into live performances.
-Through interdisciplinary art experiences, I challenge audiences to rethink about identity, connectivity, and empathy in a globalized world.
+Music Improvisation is central to my creative process, enabling me to translate compositional thinking into live performance and to remain responsive to space, context, and audience.
+Through these interdisciplinary experiences, I invite audiences to reconsider ideas about what means to listen these days, and reflect about their identity, connectivity, and empathy in a globalized world.

 Education.